 Tryptase in mastocytosis and haematological neoplasms

 Persistently elevated levels of tryptase proforms in blood reflect the increased abnormal mast cell burden in mastocytosis.
-These heterogeneous diseases are commonly associated with a mutation in the receptor for the stem cell factor (SCF), a cytokine enhancing survival and autonomous growth of the mast cells.
+These heterogeneous diseases are commonly associated with a mutation in the receptor for the stem cell factor (SCF), a cytokine enhancing the survival and autonomous growth of the mast cells.

 Click to view a case study on anaesthetic reactions (pdf)